MonkmanMH/martinmonkman/content/post/2022-06-03_ssc_learning/index.md

 For example, more and more programs are teaching open source tools such as R and Python.
 Introductory courses give students the opportunity to tackle core statistical methods (such as regression) using new tools, and by introducing those new tools early in their programs, the students are well-positioned to learn new methods in their upper-level and graduate courses.

-Another important development is the incorporation of what we might call software engineering approaches—such as version control and code testing—into those courses.
-This is inherent in the recently minted data science graduate degrees, which are often a joint enterprise of the Statistics and Computer Science departments.
+Another important development is the incorporation of what we might call software engineering approaches—such as version control and code testing—into those courses^[See Wilson G, Bryan J, Cranston K, Kitzes J, Nederbragt L, et al. (2017) Good enough practices in scientific computing.
+PLOS Computational Biology 13(6): e1005510. https://doi.org/10.1371/journal.pcbi.1005510.].
+This is also inherent in the recently minted data science graduate degrees, which are often a joint enterprise of the Statistics and Computer Science departments.
 These programs are often a "whole is greater than the sum of the parts", particularly when they invite students who have undergraduate degrees in other disciplines.

 ### Back to school